RBornat/jape/distrib/CommonBuildResources/Windows/README-WINDOWS.txt

 0. Download the InstallWindowsjape.jar file to your system.

+   MAKE SURE YOU HAVE JAVA INSTALLED: version 9 is the earliest that will run Jape properly.
+At the time of writing Java 15 is the one distributed by
+   Oracle: that will run Jape perfectly.

 1. Run the program InstallWindowsjape.jar by double clicking on it, or by whatever other means you normally use to start a java program packaged as a .jar file.
 [See TROUBLESHOOTING note 2 below]